utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 ----

+.. rubric:: Footnotes

-.. [#fn-1] Actually, these are the tools which software engineers also use.
+.. [#fn-1] Actually, these are the tools that software engineers also use.
 So, if you think about a career outside of the scientific world after your work in this group, it really is useful to start getting to know the workflow. :)